top of page

 2.1 Overstay Germany

-One of the most common crimes committed by foreigners in Germany is the so-called “overstay”.
-Overstay refers to cases in which a foreigner stays in Germany although his or her residence permit (e.g. visa) has expired .
-In this respect, every (non-European) foreigner needs a visa or residence permit to stay in Germany (Section 4 of the Residence Act).
-Most foreigners need a visa to enter the country ( you can check the visa list of the Federal Foreign Office to see whether you need a visa to enter Germany ).
+One of the most common crimes committed by foreigners in Germany is the so-called "overstay."
+Overstay refers to cases in which a foreigner stays in Germany even though their residence permit (e.g., visa) has expired .
+Therefore, every (non-European) foreigner requires a visa or residence permit (Section 4 of the Residence Act) to stay in Germany.
+Most foreigners require a visa simply to enter the country ( you can check the visa list of the Federal Foreign Office to see whether you need a visa to enter Germany ).
 In many cases, this entry is made with a Schengen visa.
-Even if you do not need a visa to enter the country, a residence permit is necessary if you want to work or if you want to stay in Germany for more than 90 days within a 180-day period.
-Exceeding this permitted period of stay is referred to as “overstay”.
-Such an overstay is possible in the following constellations…
+Even if you don't need a visa to enter the country, a residence permit is necessary if you intend to work or if you intend to stay in Germany for more than 90 days within a 180-day period.
+Exceeding this permitted period of stay is referred to as "overstay."
+Such an overstay is possible in the following situations...

 … your Schengen visa has expired and you are still staying in Germany ( Schengen overstay ),